zacstewart/zacstewart.github.io/README.md

 documents, so if we wanted to filter forum spam or tweets, it would probably be the one to use.

-We don't have to change any of our feature extraction pipeline (except that we're removing the `TfidfTransformer` step and just using the `CountVectorizer` again).
+We don't have to change any of the feature extraction pipeline (except that we're removing the `TfidfTransformer` step and just using the `CountVectorizer` again).
 BernoulliNB has a `binarize` parameter for setting the threshold for converting numeric values to booleans.
 We'll use 0.0, which will convert words